 Have you ever felt like that chocolate bar you loved as a child seems smaller?
-Perhaps this question has caused discussion and speculation between friends and family.
+Perhaps this question has caused discussion and speculation between friends and family, like whether or not chocolate should be kept in the fridge or not, or if Galaxy chocolate is nicer than Cadbury chocolate.
 Some say you were smaller as a child, the chocolate treat simply seemed bigger.
 Others are utterly convinced that their favourite chocolate treats have in fact shrunk.
 We polled 1000 people and found out that 79.8% of respondents in the UK think chocolate is getting smaller, whereas only 48.3% of US respondents thought the same, with many more US respondents believing it has stayed the same or even got bigger.
 So what is the truth behind the question?
 We set out to find the answer and finally settle the score.

 It wasn’t an easy task.
 Oh how hungry we felt as we searched for the evidence to bring to you.
 All the memories of chocolate bars eaten and enjoyed.
 Images of chocolate bar wrappers floating past our eyes making our tummies rumble.
 But we were determined to uncover the truth!
 The results are rather interesting…

 Are Mars Bar Smaller?